Liouvillian recursion method for the electronic Green's function: Conclusion

 In conclusion, we have presented a comprehensive and simplified framework for the recursion method.
 This framework allows for the computation of response functions for a wide range of quantum operators within the Liouvillian formalism, including non-Hermitian operators.
 Notably, we have shown that the Hamiltonian formalism of the recursion method is a special case of the Liouvillian recursion method.

-While we have focused on a toy problem, it is important to note that the recursion method has already been successfully applied to problems of interest in condensed matter.
-Its ability to accurately compute response functions and extract valuable information from quantum many-body systems has been demonstrated in previous studies.
+While we have focused on a toy problem, it is important to note that the recursion method has already been successfully applied to problems of interest in condensed matter; Its ability to accurately compute response functions and extract valuable information for quantum many-body systems has been demonstrated in previous studies~\cite{viswanath_recursion_1994,lee_derivation_1983,lee_orthogonalization_1982,lee_solutions_1982,mori_continued-fraction_1965}.
 The generality and flexibility of the method make it a good tool for investigating a wide range of strongly correlated systems.

 However, further efforts are required to design and implement efficient algorithms and techniques specifically tailored to larger and more realistic systems.
-Tensor network methods, for instance, show promise in addressing the computational challenges associated with larger systems.
-With tensor networks, time and memory needs are nominally polynomials.
-These methods offer polynomial time and memory requirements, but the accuracy depends on the choice of a parameter, the bond dimension.
+Tensor network methods~\cite{orus_tensor_2019}, for instance, show promise in addressing the computational challenges associated with larger systems.
+With tensor networks, time and memory needs are nominally polynomial.
+These methods have polynomial time and memory requirements, but their accuracy depends on the choice of a parameter, the bond dimension.
 The precise effect of that parameter on accuracy is problem dependent and its contribution to computational complexity depends on network topology.
 Consequently, constant precision complexity is often discovered through empirical means.
-For limited order development, we find an alternative in variational representations of the thermodynamic state along with a sparse representation of the operator generated by the recursive relations.
+For limited order development, we find an alternative in variational representations~\cite{sorella_wave_2005} of the thermodynamic state along with a sparse representation of the operator generated by the recursion relations.
 In addition to the complexity of producing the equilibrium state, the worst-case time and memory needs are of order $O(N^k)$ where $N$ is the number of terms in the sparse representation of the Hamiltonian and $k$ is the order to which the recursive procedure is carried out.
-Variational solutions on near-term quantum computers holds particular interest as a potential application for the recursion method.
+Variational solutions on near-term quantum computers~\cite{zoufal_variational_2021,tilly_variational_2022} are of particular interest as a potential applications of recursion method.

-In summary, the recursion method provides a powerful and versatile approach for computing response functions in quantum many-body systems.
+In summary, the Liouvillian framework for recursion methods is a versatile approach for the computingh response functions in quantum many-body systems.
 By further refining its algorithms and combining it with complementary techniques, we are confident that complex quantum materials can be better understood.